 Televisions are provided in the lounge areas of the hospital only, along with daily newspapers.

-Clients are expected to make their own beds each day (with the exception of detoxification clients), and linen will be changed as required
+Clients are expected to make their own beds each day (with the exception of detoxification clients), and linen is available as the patient’s requires.

 Clients are expected to do their personal laundry.
 There is a laundry for clients use in the hospital.